 LIU ranked second nationally in scoring at 81.4 points per game in posting a 25-9 record in 2012.
 It was the first time since 1941 & 1942 - then under legendary head coach Clair Bee - that LIU won 25 or more games in back-to-back seasons.

 Ferry left the Brooklyn campus with a 27-game home win streak - second only to 2012 national champion Kentucky's 52 consecutive home victories at the time.
 He also left behind four returning starters - including 2011-12 NEC Player of the Year Julian Bond - to come to Duquesne.
 The 2013 Blackbirds went on to make a third consecutive NCAA appearance under former Ferry assistant Jack Perri.

 Ferry earned a number of accolades during his time at LIU including a pair of NEC Coach of the Year honors (2005 & 2011).
 His players also received numerous honors including NEC Player of the Year (Julian Bond) and NEC Rookie of the Year twice (James Williams & Julian Bond).
 In all, Ferry coached 11 all-conference honorees and eight all-rookie selections in 10 seasons at LIU.
 Among his top recruits was guard Jason Brickman, who finished his career as one of only four players in NCAA history to accumulate 1,000 assists.

 Prior to taking over at LIU, Ferry was highly successful at the Division II level where he led Adelphi University to an 82-11 record in three seasons from 1999 through 2002.
 He led the Garden City, N.Y. school to the NCAA Sweet 16 in 2000 and NCAA Elite 8 appearances in 2001 and 2002 and was named NIT/Metropolitan Basketball Writers Association Division II Coach of the Year all three seasons.

-Ferry’s Adelphi teams went 62-4 in winning three-straight New York Collegiate Athletic Conference championships.
+Ferry's Adelphi teams went 62-4 in league play in winning three-straight New York Collegiate Athletic Conference championships.
 His 2001 Panthers won 31 consecutive games in posting a school record 31 wins (31-1).

 Ferry got his head coaching start at Division III Plymouth State University in Plymouth, New Hampshire where he led the Panthers to a 22-8 record and an appearance in the New England Tournament finals in 1998-99.